h-REA/hREA/docs/README.md

 - `HOLOCHAIN_APP_PORT` sets the websocket port for the app interface when running the conductor in a development sandbox.
 See the `dht:conductor` script in `package.json`.
 - `HOLOCHAIN_DNA_UTIL_PATH` works similarly to `TRYORAMA_HOLOCHAIN_PATH`, but for the `hc` binary that ships with Holochain.
 It is called to finalise packaging the DNA bundles in `happs/` and to run the dev environment conductor.

+Build parameters:

+- `RUN_WASM_OPT=0` to disable the WASM optimisation pass during development, as it can be slow and CPU-intensive.

 Test parameters:

 - `TRYORAMA_HOLOCHAIN_PATH` determines the path to the `holochain` binary which will ultimately execute all tests.
 If unset, `holochain` will be presumed to be on the user's `$PATH`.